After working in TV, film and theatre in Cologne in her native Germany,

 Now based in Los Angeles, California, the award-winning production designer,

-scenic designer and fine art painter has designed stage productions in
+scenic designer, art director, and fine artist has designed stage productions in

 winning several regional awards for her scenic design.

-new attractions from Florida to Hollywood to Canada to Dubai.
+from Florida to Hollywood, from Canada to Dubai to Japan.

 Themed architecture is also part of her portfolio and passion.